secluso/secluso/HOW_TO.md

 ```
 cd privastead/config_tool
-cargo run -- --generate-user-credentials --dir .
+cargo run -- --generate-user-credentials --server-addr <SERVER_IP_ADDR> --dir .
 ```

 This generates two files: user_credentials and user_credentials_qrcode.png.
-We will use the former for the camera hub and the server and the latter for the app.
+We will use the former for the server and the latter for the app.
 Keep these files in mind and we will come back to using them in the following steps.

 ### Step 2: Generating FCM credentials